andrewthegr8/Term-Project-ME-405/docs/source/software.rst

 and many are configured as finite state machines.
 Tasks communicate using ``share`` and ``queue`` objects.

-All tasks are stored in
+All tasks are stored in a single